Robert Anthony Grich

 - High School Woodrow Wilson Classical High School

-Bobby Grich never got the respect he really deserved.
-During his 17-year major league career, he was known as a good player, but he didn't get the kind of MVP votes that one might expect for a four-time Gold Glove winner who had a career OPS+ of 125 and who managed an excellent .371 OBP at a time when high walk totals were not as common as today.
-He did finish as high as eighth once and ninth once in MVP voting.
-In 1981, when he had the highest OPS+ in the league and tied for the league lead in home runs, he was 14th in MVP voting.
+A four-time Gold Glove winner with a career OPS+ of 125, who managed an excellent .371 OBP at a time when high walk totals were not as common as today, Grich finished as high as eighth once and ninth once in MVP voting.
+In the strike-shortened 1981 season, he had the highest OPS+ in the American League and tied for the league lead in home runs, yet only finished 14th in the MVP race.

-A first-round pick by the Baltimore Orioles in the 1967 amateur draft, Bobby played five seasons in the minors.
-He hit as high as .383 in 63 games with the Rochester Red Wings in 1970, the year he made his big league debut with the Orioles.
-The following year he had 32 home runs for Rochester.
-He had to be good, because his competition at the major league level was Mark Belanger at shortstop and Davey Johnson at second base.
-In 1972 he became a regular without a fixed position, getting over 500 plate appearances while playing several positions in the field.
-Johnson was then traded after the season to make room for Grich, and went on to hit 43 home runs for the 1973 Atlanta Braves.
+Grich was a first-round pick by the Baltimore Orioles in the 1967 amateur draft.
+He played five seasons in the minors, hitting as high as .383 in 63 games with the Rochester Red Wings in 1970, the year he made his big league debut.
+The following year, 1971, he hit 32 home runs for the Red Wings but still couldn't displace Oriole veterans Mark Belanger at shortstop and Davey Johnson at second base.
+In 1972 he became a regular without a fixed position, getting over 500 plate appearances while rotating around the infield.
+Johnson was dealt to the Atlanta Braves after the season to make room for Grich.

 - 1971 Minor League Player of the Year, Rochester Red Wings, International League,

-- 1969 MVP Texas League, Dallas-Fort Worth Spurs
+- 1969 Player of the Year Texas League, Dallas-Fort Worth Spurs

 - 1971 MVP International League, Rochester Red Wings